ivalencius/csci3390-final-project/README.md

 * Presentation (15%)
 * Formatting (10%)
   * If the format of your submission does not adhere to the instructions (e.g. output file naming conventions), points will be deducted in this category.

-## Submission via GitHub
-Delete your project's current **README.md** file (the one you're reading right now) and include your report as a new **README.md** file in the project root directory.
-Have no fear—the README with the project description is always available for reading in the template repository you created your repository from.
-For more information on READMEs, feel free to visit [this page](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes) in the GitHub Docs.
-You'll be writing in [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown).
-Be sure that your repository is up to date and you have pushed all of your project's code.
-When you're ready to submit, simply provide the link to your repository in the Canvas assignment's submission.

 ## You must do the following to receive full credit:
 1. Create your report in the ``README.md`` and push it to your repo.